Serial killer victim’s son thought his mom didn’t want to look for him all these years - NewsBreak

 Genetic genealogy was also famously used in the Golden State Killer case, resulting in the 2018 arrest of 72-year-old Joseph DeAngelo, a former cop who later confessed to 13 murders and 13 rapes.
 It’s believed he committed many more crimes.

-“The Golden State Killer case opened up the revolution,” Dr. Fitzpatrick said.COLUMBUS: Police presence on Brown Avenue and Amos Street
+“The Golden State Killer case opened up the revolution,” Dr. Fitzpatrick said.Genetic genealogy helps ID victim of Green River Killer

 She talked about the distrust of genetic genealogy as a law enforcement tool in its early days.